 - 1.1.
-This policy relates to complaints relating to Academies or to the Trust itself, with the exception of those relating to Admissions to Schools, statutory assessments of Special Educational Needs, school re-organisation proposals, matters likely to require a Child Protection Investigation, exclusion of children from school and whistleblowing (for which there are separate policies). - 1.2.
-It is in everyone's interest that complaints are resolved as quickly as possible within a clearly defined procedure. - 1.3.
-All staff should be aware of the complaints procedure and should be able to give information and assistance on how to raise a concern or make a formal complaint. - 1.4.
-Anonymous complaints will be risk assessed by the receiving party before a decision is made whether or not to progress them. - 1.5.
-The Trust's Governance Working Group were consulted when developing this policy.
+This policy relates to complaints relating to Academies or to the Trust itself, with the exception of those relating to Admissions to Schools, statutory assessments of Special Educational Needs, school reorganisation proposals, matters likely to require a Child Protection Investigation, exclusion of children from school and whistleblowing (for which there are separate policies). - 1.2.
+Complaints relating to the processing of personal data or any other aspects of UK GDPR should be directed to the Trust Data Protection Officer in line with the Trust Data Protection Policy and the Trust Data Security & Breach Management Policy. - 1.3.
+It is in everyone's interest that complaints are resolved as quickly as possible within a clearly defined procedure. - 1.4.
+All staff should be aware of the complaints procedure and should be able to give information and assistance on how to raise a concern or make a formal complaint. - 1.5.
+Anonymous complaints will be risk assessed by the receiving party before a decision is made whether or not to progress them. - 1.6.
+The Trust's Governance Working Group were consulted when developing this policy. - 1.7.
+Within this policy, the term 'school days' is defined as days in which the academy to which the complaint relates, is open for pupil attendance as per that academy's term.

-2. Complaints procedure
+2. Complaints Procedure Flow Chart

-3. Receipt of complaints or concerns
+3. Receipt of Complaints / Concerns